Saudi Arabia announces haj health measures for domestic pilgrims

 Saudi Arabia decided in June to limit the number of domestic pilgrims attending the haj to around 1,000 to prevent the spread of the coronavirus, after barring Muslims abroad from the rite for the first year in modern times.

 Also, access to holy haj sites at Mona, Muzdalifah and Arafat will be limited to those with haj permits starting Sunday July 19 till Aug.
-2 2020, and wearing masks all the time will be mandatory for both pilgrims and organizers.
+2 2020, and wearing masks at all times will be mandatory for both pilgrims and organizers.

 ((Alaa.Swilam@thomsonreuters.com; 00201116281191))